-We have incurred net losses from operations in every year since our inception and anticipate that we will continue to incur these net losses in the future.
+We have incurred net losses from operations in every year since our inception and anticipate that we will continue to incur net losses in the future.

-We are a clinical stage biopharmaceutical company with a limited operating history.
-We have no products approved for commercial sale and have incurred significant losses since our inception in 2004.
+We are a biopharmaceutical company, have no products approved for commercial sale and have incurred significant losses since our inception in 2004.
 To date, we have financed our operations primarily through equity and debt financings.
-As of September 30, 2022, we had an accumulated deficit of \$569.2 million.
-We expect to continue to incur significant losses from operations for the foreseeable future, and we expect these accumulated losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.
+As of March 31, 2023, we had an accumulated deficit of \$583.5 million.
+We expect to continue to incur significant losses from operations for the foreseeable future.